rayneadm/tings/iptables/README.md

-## How to add iptables rules in autostart
+# How to add iptables rules in autostart

+### First one
+That ruls user **ens3** ifname, check your ifname before use it.

+## Second ..
+These rules contain private and/or fake addresses,
+this also needs to be checked and corrected before use.

+### Last one :alien:
+This list lists the ipv4 and ipv6 rules for a DNS server such as BIND9.
+have been tested on a production server, more information about
+BIND9 or iptables is available in the links below.

 ```shell
 sh ./ip4.rules.sh